Xilinx/mlir-aie/programming_guide/section-1/README.md

 # <ins>Section 1 - Basic AI Engine building blocks</ins>

 When we program for AI Engines, our MLIR-AIE framework serves as the entry point to declare and configure the structural building blocks that make up an array of AI Engines.
-Details for these building blocks, along with the general architecture of AI Engines are described in the [MLIR mlir_tutorials](../mlir_tutorials).
-Read through the synopsis first before continuing here.
+Details for these building blocks, along with the general architecture of AI Engines are described in the [MLIR tutorials](../../mlir_tutorials).
+Read through the synopsis on first page of the tutorial before continuing here.

 In this programming guide, we will be utilizing the python bindings for MLIR-AIE components to describe our design at the tile level of granularity.
 Later on, when we focus on kernel programming, we will explore vector programming in C/C++.
 But let's first look at a basic python source file (named [aie2.py](./aie2.py)) for an MLIR-AIE design.